 Blueberries have long been recognised as a superfoodof the fruit world, catapulting them into the spotlight for those health-conscious consumers.
 High in antioxidants, this purple fruit is delicious eaten in its natural state, or baked into desserts.

-Eggplants are a versatile purple vegetable that can be eaten any number of ways.
+Eggplants - or aubergines -are a versatile purple vegetable that can be eaten any number of ways.
 Full of vitamins, minerals and dietary fibre, they are also said to have the potential to lower cholesterol and help manage weight.
 So, plenty of reasons to put eggplant on the plate.

 Tired of white cauliflower?
 Try purple cauliflower, rich in vitamin C, with a half-cup of florets reportedly providing nearly half of the daily requirement for vitamin C.